2008 Northern Illinois University shooting: Perpetrator

-Steven Phillip Kazmierczak (August 26, 1980 – February 14, 2008) was born in Elk Grove Village, Illinois.
+Steven Phillip Kazmierczak (August 26, 1980 – February 14, 2008) was born in Hoffman Estates, Illinois and grew up in nearby Elk Grove Village.
 He was a student at the University of Illinois at the time of the shooting and was a former student at Northern Illinois University.
+Kazmierczak exhibited mental health problems his whole life and underwent multiple instances of treatment.
+However, a psychologist who investigated his profile, said that Kazmierczak knew to disguise his public persona, deliberately concealing and withholding information about his impulses and thoughts, as well as his mental health history.
+A mental health group coordinator stated that Kazmierczak's main problem was never wanting to identify with being mentally ill.